 That’s why using a 504 loan for large real estate or equipment related purchase is optimal use of SBA dollars.
 On the other hand, paying for inventory through a 7(a) is the best use of SBA dollars for those types of purchases.

 504 loan terms are 20 years for real estate and 10 years for equipment.
 7(a) loans terms are up to 25 years on real estate and up to 10 years on business acquisition and equipment.
 Additionally, 7(a) loans have 5 to 7-year terms for working capital and a weighted average for mixed-use request.

 Both loans require personal guarantees and collateral.
 Prepayment penalties also come with both loans, which decline depending on the age of the loan and amount prepaid.

 Fees on a 504 loan will not rise as the loan amount rises, which can happen with a 7(a) loan.
 The 7(a) loan includes an additional .25 percent charged to loan portion above $1 million.

 The 504 loan does include servicing and legal fees but generally has lower overall fees than 7(a) loans.

 In general, the 504 loan is oriented toward commercial real estate and equipment.
 The 7(a) loan is for mixed-use or general purpose.

-If you need a loan for working capital, inventory or for general flexibility of use, the 7(a) loan will do the job.
+If you need a business loan for working capital, inventory, or for general flexibility of use, the 7(a) loan will do the job.
 For land and heavy equipment purchases, the 504 is your go-to loan.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.